christianfl/Energize/README.md

   - Swiss Food Composition Database
   - USDA FoodData Central
 - Create custom meals
-- Search meals by product name, EAN, or just scan the EAN code
+- Search meals by product name, barcode, or just scan the barcode
-  - the EAN code of the first matching custom food will be used or
+  - the barcode of the first matching custom food will be used or
   - Open Food Facts will be searched if that database is activated and no matching custom food was found
+  - EAN, UPC, and custom barcodes for custom food are supported
 - Get meal suggestions based on your last tracked meals
 - Set targets for macro- and micronutrients including calculating them based on your personal details
 - See your daily nutrition details
-- Create an [encrypted backup](docs/backup-encryption/README.md) with WebDAV and restore it
+- Create an [encrypted backup](docs/backup-encryption/README.md) and restore it
+  - Local and WebDAV backup are supported

 ## Build